isabellahu77/Isabella_BSE_Portfolio/index.md

 #include <LiquidCrystal_I2C.h>
 #include <dht11.h>

-// #define photos1  A0   //photoresistance pin to A0
 #define photos2  A1   //photoresistance pin to A1
 #define photos3  A2   //photoresistance pin to A2
 #define photos4  A3   //photoresistance pin to A3